TurtleSwift/SharpStitch/README.md

 SharpStitch is a simple command line tool to stitch two images together.

+*I can't test on a Linux or OSX machine at the moment, so I will only provide a x64 windows binary (see releases).
+The code should run on other systems as there is no platform specific code here.
+Ensure you have .NET 8 installed, cd to the src directory and run:*

+`dotnet run -- -i C:\Users\Turtle\Desktop\test`

+---

 **Original usecase**: When I was selling Pokemon cards on CardMarket, I needed a way to quickly stitch two photos of the front and back of the card together into one image.
-I coudln't find a fast solution to do it so I just made this tool.
+I coudln't find a fast solution to do it automatically to 100 images so I just made this tool.

 ![Stitched image example](media/front_back.jpg "Stitched")